pbulsink/jekyll-now/_posts/2016-08-05-dixon_coles_and_hockey_data.md

 Remaking those functions took a lot of space, but only a few lines changed.
 We multiply the log likelyhood function by weights, and the remainder is to bring the calculated weights from the user through the model.

-{% highlight text %}
-## Error in optim(par = par.inits, fn = DCoptimFn_w, DCm = dcm, xi = xi, : non-finite finite-difference value [2]
-{% endhighlight %}

-Running it again, we get 10 seasons taking 564 seconds, and one season 39 seconds.
+Running it again, we get 10 seasons taking 821 seconds, and one season 48 seconds.
 We could optimize that futher if we wanted (eg. drop data for weight of less than some amount), but fortunately we only have to run this once to start predicting all sorts of results.

 We'll plot the Attack and Defence parameters for each team to se if there's any correllation.
 ![plot of chunk xi_attack_defence_corr_plot](/images/xi_attack_defence_corr_plot-1.png)